 Low carb diets reduce the amount of insulin in the body to reduce the amount of fat being stored.
 Insulin is a hormone that converts carbohydrates like glucose into fat, which can be burned to produce energy for the body.

 These diets focus on reducing the intake of carbohydrates, which reduces the production of insulin and therefore the fat produced in the body.
-The low-carb diet is accompanied with plenty of exercise to increase the rate at which fat is burned in the body.
+The low-carb diet is accompanied by plenty of exercise to increase the rate at which fat is burned in the body.

 Research indicates that low carb-diets are one of the most successful methods of weight loss, accelerating the process for the first 6-12 months.